danbz/aesthetic-programming/source/bibliography.md

 - Sweeney, Miriam E., and Kelsea Whaley.
 “Technically White: Emoji Skin-tone Modifiers as American Technoculture.” *First Monday* 24, July (2019).
 “Systemics #2: As we may think (or, the next world library).”
 Exihibition curated by Joasia Krysa at Kunsthal Aarhus, *e-flux*.
 Last modified November 7, 2013. <https://www.e-flux.com/announcements/31936/systemics-2-as-we-may-think-or-the-next-world-library/>.
 - Temkin, Daniel. “esoteric.codes.”
 2011. <https://esoteric.codes/>.
+- "The Tower of Babel." *Genesis* 2, no. 19 & 11, no. 1-9.
 - Titcomb, James.
 “New 'gender equality' emoji to show women at work.” *The Telegraph*.
 Last updated July 15, 2016. <https://www.telegraph.co.uk/technology/2016/07/15/new-gender-equality-emoji-to-show-women-at-work/>.
 - Truckenbrod, Joan.
 “Joan Truckenbrod.”
 Vimeo, 4:29.
 Last Updated August 27, 2018. <https://vimeo.com/286993496>.
 - ———. *Coded Algorithmic Drawing Series*.
 Digital Photographic Layered Textiles, 2001. <https://joantruckenbrod.com/gallery/#(grid|filter)=.coded>.
-Turing, Alan Mathison.
+- Turing, Alan Mathison.
 “The Chemical Basis of Morphogenesis.” *Philosophical Transactions of the Royal Society of London B*, (August 14, 1952): 37–72.
 - ———.
-“Computing Machinery and Intelligence,” Mind 49 (1950): 433–460.
+“Computing Machinery and Intelligence,” *Mind* 49 (1950): 433–460.
 - ———.
 “On Computable Numbers, with an Application to the Entscheidungs problem.”
 Proceedings of the London Mathematical Society 2, no. 1 (1937): 230-265.
 - Torvalds, Linus, and David Diamond. *Just for Fun: The Story of an Accidental Revolutionary*.
 Knutsford, UK: Texere Publishing, 2001.
 - Terranova, Tiziana.
 “Red Stack Attack!
 Algorithms, Capital and the Automation of the Common.” *EuroNomade*.
 Last updated March 8, 2014. <http://www.euronomade.info/?p=2268>.